Liberk

 Liberk is a municipality and village in Rychnov nad Kněžnou District in the Hradec Králové Region of the Czech Republic.
 It has about 700 inhabitants.
+It is known for the wooden Church of Saints Peter and Paul, which is protected as a national cultural monument.

-Administrative parts
+Administrative division

-Villages of Bělá, Hláska, Prorubky, Rampuše and Uhřínov are administrative parts of Liberk.
+Liberk consists of six municipal parts (in brackets population according to the 2021 census):